n8willis/kernall/kindersley.md

 that using two-dimensional gradient shapes (parabolas, specifically), but it does not seem that he tested such gradients in practice.

+The rationale for the gradients described in the book is that the outer portions of the glyph "contributed" more than the interior.

-Importantly, multiplying the linear, quadratic, and cubic weight functions by the differential area inside the region measured gives the equivalent of the geometric mean, planar second moment, and the third moment.
+Importantly, though, multiplying the linear, quadratic, and cubic weight functions by the differential area inside the region measured gives the equivalent of the geometric mean, planar second moment, and the third moment.
+So measuring the grayness of the sides of a glyph via photocell through the gradient masks is the equivalent of computing the "first," "second," and "third" moments directly.

 Kindersley's observations